In-app messages quick start guide

 All you need to know before starting to send in-app messages

-In-app messages are delivered to your app users when an event is triggered while the app is open.
+In-app messages are delivered to users browsing your app in response to an event trigger.
 Opt-in is not required for this type of message.
+Both SDK and server events can be used to trigger in-app message.

 Prerequisites: SDK integration